Aurora's Sunrise: Synopsis

+Text details that Mardiganian later became a wife and mother, and lived in obscurity until her death in 1994.
+Shortly after, the remaining footage of the once fully lost Auction of Souls was discovered.
+The Aurora Prize for Awakening Humanity is named in honor of her.
+Since then, the United States has acknowledged the Armenian genocide while the government of Turkey continues to deny it.
+The film ends with a dedication to all genocide survivors, and a message to "never forget."

 Production

-Shahanyan began its development in 2014 but she had no prior experience in making an animated film.
+Inna Sahakyan began its development in 2014 but she had no prior experience in making an animated film.
 Since 2015 the Zoryan Institute supported the realization of the film by signing an agreement with Bars Media.
-The Zoryan Institute provided interviews with Aurora Mardiganian, it recorded before Mardiganians death.
+The Zoryan Institute provided interviews with Aurora Mardiganian, recorded before Mardiganian's death.
 The decision to make an animated documentary from her story, was motivated because animation enabled much more freedom in expression techniques.
 Armenian colors and symbols were included in the film and the paper cutout CG animation technique was used, where only a few frames per second are animated.
 The film began to be produced in 2019, but the process was disrupted by the COVID-19 pandemic and then also the conflict between Azerbaijan and Armenia in 2020.
 At the time of the conflict the production was helped strongly by Lithuanians and the Germans.
-The film is a co-production of Bars Media from Armenia, Artbox from Lithuania and the Beetz Borthers from Germany.
+The film is a co-production of Bars Media from Armenia, Broom Films from Lithuania and the Gebrueder Beetz Filmproduktion from Germany.

 Release

 The film premiered in June 2022 when it was shown at the Annecy International Animation Festival.
 It premiered in Yerevan, the capital of Armenia in November.
-It is Armenians entry to the Academy Awards for International Feature Film in 2023, becoming the second animated documentary film to be nominated for that section after Flee from Denmark in 2022.
-For 2023, Eternal Spring, another animated feature film from Canada, also competes at the Academy Awards.
+It is Armenia's entry to the Academy Awards for International Feature Film in 2023, becoming the second animated documentary film to be nominated for that section after Flee from Denmark in 2022.
+Unlike Flee, it was not selected as a nominee for the Academy Award for Best International Feature Film.

+On October 23, 2023, the film was scheduled to be broadcast on the American channel PBS through its POV television series.